xeokit/sdk/README.md

 ### Interoperating with BIM Software

-The SDK provides functions to share bookmarks of viewer state with other BIM software, as industry-standard *BCF Viewpoints*.
-Use these to build apps for collaborating on construction projects.
+The SDK offers functions for sharing bookmarks of viewer state with other BIM software as industry-standard BCF Viewpoints.
+These functions can be used to develop applications that facilitate collaboration on construction projects.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|